geneontology/go-site/metadata/rules/SOP.md

 Information about types:

     filter: This rule applies to individual lines in a GAF, and will throw out the line on a failure of the rule.
-    repair: This rule applies also to individual lines in a GAF, and will attempt to map a rule failure into compliance.
+    repair: This rule applies to individual lines in a GAF, and will attempt to map a rule failure into compliance.
     report: This can apply individually or collectively as a SPARQL query.

 Note: it is OK to create a stub entry and have a godev member help you